Richard Huskey / Chair

-Richard (Ph.D.
-University of California, Santa Barbara) is an assistant professor in the Department of Communication and the Cognitive Science Program at the University of California Davis.
-Dr. Huskey is the principal investigator in the Cognitive Communication Science Lab, researcher in the Computational Communication Research Lab, affiliated faculty member at the Center for Mind and Brain, and an affiliated faculty member in the Designated Emphasis in Computational Social Science.
+Richard Huskey (PhD, University of California Santa Barbara) is an assistant professor in the Department of Communication and the Cognitive Science Program at the University of California Davis.
+Dr. Huskey is the principal investigator in the Cognitive Communication Science Lab, a researcher in the Computational Communication Research Lab, an affiliated faculty member at the Center for Mind and Brain, and an affiliated faculty member in the Designated Emphasis in Computational Social Science.
 He studies how motivation influences the attitudes people hold, and the behaviors they adopt.
 He researches these questions using a variety of methodological techniques including: functional magnetic resonance imaging (fMRI), computational methods, and lab-based experiments.

 Chris Cascio is an assistant professor at the School of Journalism and Mass Communication at the University of Wisconsin-Madison and director of the Communication Brain and Behavior Lab.
 He uses tools from communication studies and social neuroscience to understand when and how persuasion works.
 Specifically, his research focuses on neurocognitive mechanisms associated with social influence (e.g., social norms, peer influence) and persuasive messages delivered through mass media and interpersonal communication in order to better understand subsequent behavior.
 More specifically, his research aims to: 1) understand the core mechanisms that drive behavior change in response to social influence and persuasive messages; 2) understand how situational social context (e.g., being in the presence of a risky versus safe peer), socio-demographic context factors (e.g., high versus low socioeconomic status (SES)), and development (e.g., adolescents versus young adults) moderate neural mechanisms associated with social influence and persuasion; and 3) understand how intervention strategies (e.g., self-affirmations) alter neural mechanisms associated with social influence and persuasion, and how these changes relate to behavior change.